AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 checks can be proved automatically, and the remaining checks can be either verified with manual provers or justified by manual analysis.

-|GNATprove| supports this type of combination of results in :ref:`The Analysis
+|GNATprove| supports this type of combination of results in the summary table
-Results Summary Table`.
+of :ref:`The Analysis Results Summary File`.
 Multiple columns display the number of checks automatically verified, while the column `Justified` displays the number of checks manually justified.
 The column `Unproved` should be empty for all checks to be verified.

 With a Combination of Proof and Test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^